synctext/synctext.github.io/index.md

 header:
   overlay_image: "/images/robot_piano_splash.jpeg"
 ---

-The future has arrived.
-Create an organisation without a leader that physically does not exist!
+Imagine a world in which only robots work.

+Imagine a life in which you never need to work.
+Your life is a permanent vacation, you can watch television endlessly or spend time on permanent road trips.
+Imagine never retiring, because there is no need to retire.

+Imagine a world where robots have taken all the job.
+Robots do all our dirty work, all our mindless office jobs, they make our food, everything.
+This future has arrived.
+Delft University of Technology has realised a key milestone for the robot economy.

+We created the first seed for capitalism on steroids: a fully automated organisation.
+Free from leadership, overhead, and outdated regulations you can manage millions in (Bitcoin) assets.
 Grow a community, make a profit, make decisions, conduct votes, and free yourself of hierarchy.
 Create your own organisation in the cloud, free of lawyer fees, technology-lockin, Big Tech dependancy, and government censorship.
+Total existential freedom.

 ## Details
 We developed technology to promote social change concerning institutions, companies, infrastructures and resources.
 Our technology tries to alter the essence of capitalism.
-Our micro-economy offers benefits to everybody and is democratically ruled, not owned by any elite.
+Our micro-economy of robots offers benefits to everybody and is democratically ruled, not owned by any elite.
 Our technology is designed to withstand all known government attacks, lawyer-based attacks, and cooperate interest.
 Our technology is based on smartphones which can transmit money and information freely and are under democratic oversight.